Challenge

 • open the algorithms to democratic control.

-In view of the lack of concrete mechanisms, techniques or methods to achieve algorithmic transparency, the AOC has carried out a study in order to search for standardized forms of transparency and give priority to the understanding of the algorithms that we apply to our administration services digital
+In view of the lack of concrete mechanisms, techniques or methods to achieve the transparència algorithmic, the AOC conducted a study in 2023 in order to find standardized forms of transparència and prioritize understanding the algorithms we apply to our digital administration services.

-This is where the algorithmic transparency initiative we present comes from.
+This is where the initiative of transparència algorithm that we present.

 Proposed solution